-3 Content Types to Increase Your Membership Conversion Rate
+3 Types of Content Every Association Needs to Increase Their Membership Conversion Rate

 During my early years of creating content for associations, I always focused on content that would bring value to our members’ lives.
-An admirable goal, right?
-Serve your members helpful, relevant content and they will renew year after year.
+This is an admirable goal, right?
+Serve your members helpful, relevant content, and they will renew year after year.
 Not quite.

 Defining “content?”